ProAgent: Harnessing On-Demand Sensory Contexts for Proactive LLM Agent Systems in the Wild: System Design

 \subsection{System Overview}

-\cmt{\workname~is an end-to-end proactive agent system that harnesses sensory contexts to provide unobtrusive assistance.} Fig.~\ref{fig:system_overview} illustrates the system overview of \workname. \cmt{Specifically, \workname~first employs an on-demand tiered perception strategy to continuously capture the user’s surrounding context via multi-modal sensors (\S~\ref{sec:Active On-Demand Tiered Perception}).} It coordinates multiple always-on low-cost sensors with on-demand high-cost sensors, adaptively adjusting their sampling rates to ensure efficient perception while capturing proactive-related cues.
-Next, \workname~uses a proactive-oriented context extraction approach that derives hierarchical contexts from the massive sensor data (\S~\ref{sec:context_extraction}). \cmt{Finally, \workname~employs a context-aware proactive reasoner using VLMs to integrate the derived sensory contexts and personas and determine whether proactive assistance is required (\S~\ref{sec:Context-aware Proactive Reasoning}).
-When required, the reasoner identifies and calls the appropriate external tools to deliver assistance, while a temporal constraint strategy ensures the assistance remains unobtrusive.}
+Figure~\ref{fig:system_overview} illustrates the system overview of \workname. \workname~first employs an on-demand tiered perception mechanism to continuously capture the user’s surrounding context via multimodal sensors (\S~\ref{sec:Active On-Demand Tiered Perception}).
+It coordinates always-on low-cost sensors with on-demand high-cost sensors, adaptively adjusting their sampling rates to ensure efficient perception while capturing proactive-related cues.
+Next, \workname~employs a proactive-oriented context extraction approach that derives hierarchical contexts from the massive sensor data (\S~\ref{sec:context_extraction}), spanning short-term sensory contexts and long-term user preferences.
+Finally, \workname~employs a context-aware proactive reasoner based on VLMs to reason over these contexts, determine whether proactive assistance is needed, and deliver unobtrusive assistance through proactive delivery control (\S~\ref{sec:Context-aware Proactive Reasoning}).